14 April 2017 – Good Friday

 London streets were deserted on my drive to the Dance Attic.
 I love it when London is like that.
 Mestre Poncianinho had been telling everyone that Mestre Roxinho was coming to visit and he said a lot of people were saying they were going to be away or that they couldn’t come because the Victoria Line was not working.
-At which point he would say ‘But Mestre Roxinho came ALL THE WAY FROM AUSTRALIA!!!’ – to make the point that missing such a Mestre because of a family meal or the London Underground was kinda lame!
+At which point he would say ‘But Mestre Roxinho came ALL THE WAY FROM AUSTRALIA!!!’ – to make the point that missing such a Mestre because of the London Underground was kinda lame!

 I got there at the usual time, around 6:30 and there were about 10 people in the room.
 I’m always surprised that the Dance Attic opens for so many days of the year (good thing) but I didn’t see anyone I didn’t know around.
 So I thought maybe Mestre Roxinho wasn’t going to come and it was going to be a very quiet class.

 About ten minutes later Mestre said Mestre Roxinho was coming but he was late.
 So he set up a bateria and started warming us up.
 Then he left the room and came back with Mestre Roxinho and his companion.
 At this point the room was PACKED!
 I ‘guesstimated’ 80 people.